It was nearing midday.

 “Clock?” she said.

-Clocks and watches were Alfred's business.
-The mention of them shouldn't have confused him as much as it did.
-He hesitated, and the strange woman's eyes grew even more intense.
+Clocks and watches were Alfred’s business, so the mention of them should not have confused him as much as it did.
+He hesitated, and the strange woman’s eyes grew even more intense.
 He became aware of his hesitation, and this just increased his uncertainty.
 He swallowed, but his throat seemed very dry.

 “Clock?” she said.